Sunday 29th January, 2023

 Does sports massage help recovery?
 Science tells us which is the best.

-It is claimed that sports massages helps with recovery after sports or exercise, but do they, and are they worth getting?
-When we looked at the clinical trials and other scientific evidence we found that there are various types of “sports massage”, and while some types produced excellent results others (including some that are very common and heavily promoted) didn’t.
+When we looked at the clinical trials and other scientific evidence we found that while some types produced excellent results others (including some that are very common and heavily promoted) didn’t.
+In this guide we will share these results with you

 CONTENTS

-The various types of sports massage
+The types of sports massage we will look at

 How well do massages do this